Link Search Menu Expand Document

 add-project

-2. click on “Project” and choose a Name and Description for it.
-The description can be defined using markdown, which provides you with a great way to document your projects and apps using text, images, etc. Then save.
+4. In the new project page, fill Name and Description.
+The description can be defined using markdown, which provides you with a great way to document your projects and apps using text, images, etc.

 add-app